GrandpaBond/pxt-flexfx/README.md

 You can choose which ``||flexFX:flexFX||`` to play from a drop-down list of built-in sounds.

 Any ``||flexFX:flexFX||`` can also be used as the "instrument" on which to play a short melody.
-You can choose from a small selection of built-in **Tunes**: playing one automatically creates a sequence of individually tuned
-Plays, one for each of its notes.
+You can choose from a selection of built-in **Tunes**: playing one automatically creates a sequence of individually tuned Plays, one for each of its notes.

 You can also compose your own Tunes, using a simple text notation.
 (See ``||flexFX:Composing Tunes||`` below)